a-j-douglass/planets/README.md

 If you don't want to wait long enough for the outer planets to move, drag them around and the date will update.

-If you want a specific date, like 20th October 2017, execute
+If you want a specific date, like 23rd September 2114, enter it in YYYYMMDD - 21140923 - in the textbox and hit enter

-`$> window.changeDate("2017-10-20");`

-in your browser's js console.

 See how the same date for different years has Earth in the same position.